alexwine36/Portfolio/apps/portfolio/content/projects/portfolio/index.md

 ## CI Process

-As this was my first time using GitHub Actions there was a bit of a learning curve.
+This was my first time using GitHub Actions and there was a bit of a learning curve before there were results.
 However, after multiple iterations I found a flow I liked.

 ```mermaid
 stateDiagram-v2